|Program name||Package id||Status||Status date|

 Differences between positrons and electrons are taken into account concerning both stopping power and bremsstrahlung.
 The bremsstrahlung differential cross sections of Seltzer and Berger have been extended to include the finite value at "tip" energy, and the angular distribution of bremsstrahlung photons is sampled accurately.
 The Landau-Pomeranchuk-Migdal suppression effect and the Ter-Mikaelyan polarisation effect in the soft part of the bremsstrahlung spectrum are also implemented.

 Positron annihilation is simulated both in flight and at rest.
 Delta-ray production by positrons and electrons is described via Bhabha and Moller scattering.
 The lowest transport limit for electrons is 1 keV.
-Although in high-Z materials the Moliere multiple scattering model becomes unreliable below 20-30 keV, a single-scattering option is available which allows to obtain satisfactory results in any material also in this low energy range.
+Although in high-Z materials the Moliere multiple scattering model becomes unreliable below 20-30 keV, a single-scattering option is available which allows obtaining satisfactory results in any material also in this low energy range.

 Photon interactions include pair production with actual angular distribution of electrons and positrons, Compton effect with account for atomic bonds through use of inelastic Hartree-Fock form factors, photoelectric effect with actual photoelectron angular distribution, detailed interaction on six K and L single sub-shells, optional emission of fluorescence photons and an approximate treatment of Auger electrons, and Rayleigh effect.
 Photon polarisation can be taken into account for Compton, Rayleigh and photoelectric effects.
-Photohadron production is modelled according to the Vector Meson Dominance Model, modified and improved using PEANUT below 770 MeV, Quasideuteron interactions and Giant Dipole Resonance.
+Photohadron production is modelled according to the Vector Meson Dominance Model, modified and improved using PEANUT below 770 MeV, quasideuteron interactions and Giant Dipole Resonance.
 Photomuon production is described according to Tsai.

 For neutrons with energy lower than 20 MeV, FLUKA uses its own neutron cross section libraries (P5 Legendre angular expansion, 260 or 72 neutron energy groups), containing more than 200 different materials, selected for their interest in physics, dosimetry and accelerator engineering and derived from the most recently evaluated data.
 Gamma-ray generation and different temperatures are available.
 Doppler broadening is applied for temperatures above 0 K.